ethanuppal/bwmodel/README.md

 ## Usage

-You can use this run through the `Makefile`.
-You must have C++ 17.
+You can use this project through the `Makefile`.
-.
+You must have C++17.
 ```bash
 make        # builds the ./main script
 make run    # builds and runs the ./main script